 Previous knowledge of the ecology of large albatrosses and Amsterdam albatross described above provides a practical framework for testing predictions about variability in foraging behaviour associated with stage, time elapsed since departure from the colony, seasons and sex which are summarised in Table 2.
 Given the overlap of spatial distribution between life-stages (not presented here but see Thiebot et al. 2014; de Grissac et al. 2016; Pajot et al. 2021) we predicted that juveniles would compensate for any lack of foraging proficiency by increasing foraging effort and time (i.e. lower time spent on water and longer flying bouts, in other words decreasing time sitting on water and increasing number and duration of flight bouts; Hypothesis (A), Table 2).
 We also predicted changes in activity of juveniles early in post-fledging followed by more progressive changes.
 Based on results found on wandering albatross fledglings (Riotte-Lambert and Weimerskirch 2013; Pajot et al. 2021) showing that juveniles reached some adult foraging performances in less than two months, we predicted that changes should be detected in activity parameters early after the juvenile left the colony (within few first months).
 Overall, juveniles should show contrasted foraging effort (i.e. longer time spent on water, shorter flying effort with fewer and shorter flying bouts) early in post-fledging compared to other life-stages.
 Due to seasonal changes in food availability individuals will face at sea after leaving the colony and the alleviation of energetic constraints linked to reproduction (for breeding adults) or to alternate foraging trips at sea and period on land for pair bonding and mating display (for immature birds), we predicted that adjustments of activity will occur according to the time spent (i.e. in months elapsed) since the departure from the colony (Hypothesis (B), Table 2).
 In juveniles, we predicted early and rapid changes during post-fledging and then more progressive changes.
 The two hypotheses (A & B) are not mutually exclusive.
 While our main objective was to study post-fledging foraging behaviour activity as described above, we also accounted for other sources of changes in foraging behaviour.
-These included temporal (i.e. related to the month of the year) changes in activity parameters for all life-stages due to (i) environmental changes occurring throughout the seasons, to (ii) partial moulting which is suspected to occur outside the breeding period and to (iii) result in reduced activity for adults and immatures (i.e. more time spent on the water; Weimerskirch et al. 2015, 2020), or to sex differences in flight performances (Shaffer et al. 2001; Riotte-Lambert and Weimerskirch 2013; Clay et al. 2020) .
+These included temporal (i.e. related to the month of the year) changes in activity parameters for all life-stages due (i) to environmental changes occurring throughout the seasons, (ii) to partial moulting which is suspected to occur outside the breeding period and to result in reduced activity for adults and immatures (i.e. more time spent on the water; Weimerskirch et al. 2015, 2020), or (iii) to sex differences in flight performances (Shaffer et al. 2001; Riotte-Lambert and Weimerskirch 2013; Clay et al. 2020) .

 Materials and methods